perl-workflow/perl-workflow/README.md

 The following folks have also helped out (listed here in no particular order):

-Several PRs (11 to be exact) from Erik Huelsmann resulted in release 1.49
+Several PRs (11 to be exact) from Erik Huelsmann resulting in release 1.49

 Bug report from Petr Pisar resulted in release 1.48

 Bug report from Tina Müller (tinita) resulted in release 1.47

-Patch from Oliver Welter resulting in release 1.46

 Bug report from Slaven Rezić resulting in maintenance release 1.45